 Her work has aired on dozens of TV networks, cable channels and digital platforms.
 Growing up a Met fan she is well versed in patience and perseverance.
 She began filming "The Other Boys of Summer" as a passion project in 2007 when she realized if she didn't go and interview the players now, their personal stories would be lost forever.

 In a time where civil rights are in headlines daily, Lauren is more determined than ever to show a different perspective to civil rights in America.
 The Other Boys of Summer is a triumphant story focusing on how with perseverance and grace these unsung American heroes changed baseball and changed America.

 What is the Diversity, Equity & Inclusion Program?

 It includes the critically acclaimed film (42 min.) followed by a panel discussion.
 The filmmaker (an Emmy nominated Director) is included in the panel.
 We provide all of the tools for a successful program without you having to do the heavy lifting.
-You’ll get a discussion guide, poster/logo/art files for promotion, a resource guide, filmmaker bio, sample run of show, tech specs and more.
+You’ll get a discussion guide, poster/logo/art files for promotion, a resource list, filmmaker bio, sample run of show, tech specs and more.

-The program has provided tangible results for team building, creating ally-ships and providing a space for courageous conversations around race, equity, social injustice and cultural competency.
+The program has provided tangible results for team building, creating ally-ships and providing a space for powerful conversations around race, equity, social injustice and cultural competency.
 You’ll meet humble and gracious civil rights pioneers who changed America by pursuing their dreams.
 It’s a triumphant story of resilience in the most unlikely of situations.
 The Other Boys of Summer is an original program that motivates and inspires.

 The film is currently only available through the program.